GreenyShadow/Daily-Web-Dev-Research./Project_/Project - JavaScript v2.9.0/WORKFLOW_AND_ROLES.md

-# Workflow & Roles — Project v2.8.4
+# Workflow & Roles — Project v2.9.0

-This document summarizes how the prototype ticketing system works: the end-to-end workflow, how tickets are processed, what each role can do, key API endpoints, how to run the prototype, data files, and known limitations.
+This document summarizes how the ticketing system works: the end-to-end workflow, how tickets are processed, what each role can do, key API endpoints, how to run the app, data files, and known limitations.

 ## 1. High-level overview
-- Tech: Node.js/Express API (prototype) + static UI and a React client (`UI-React`).
+- Tech: Node.js/Express API + a static HTML/CSS/JS client (`UI/`) and a React client (`UI-React/`), both talking to the same API.
+This is the company's standard stack (JavaScript) — a future C#/ASP.NET Core + EF Core + SQL Server port is planned separately and isn't reflected in the details below (see `docs/BUGFIX_LOG.md`).
 - Purpose: Employees submit internal support requests (tickets); Admins triage; Agents work tickets to resolution.

 ## 2. Ticket lifecycle (canonical)